layerarch/layerarch.github.io/collections/_services/building-permits.md

 weight: 2
 ---

 Navigating the permitting process can be complex.
-At Layer Architecture Inc., we simplify this journey by managing all aspects of building permit applications, ensuring your project adheres to municipal codes and receives timely approval.
+At Layer Architecture, we simplify this journey by managing all aspects of building permit applications, ensuring your project adheres to municipal codes and receives timely approval.

 ## Key Offerings:
 - Zoning Compliance: Verifying that your project aligns with local zoning requirements.